MilParent Power: Keeping Your Children Safe

-There are about a million things going on in the life of a parent from one moment to the next — grocery lists, job tasks, social media and nonstop “breaking news.”
+Power down your electronic devices.
+There are about a million things going on in the life of a parent from one moment to the next – grocery lists, job tasks, social media and nonstop “breaking news.”
 Technology has made it easier than ever to multitask, but it’s also made it easier to lose focus on your children.
-Even our “down time” is often dominated by television, social media or video games.
 Electronic distractions can rob us precious time and attention needed to keep children safe and healthy.

 Remember that too much attention to the cell phone or TV can be a distraction from the supervision your child needs.
 Plus, kids know when they have your full attention, and it will make them feel important and loved.
 Find tips on powering down technology for both you and your children.

 Prevent child sexual abuse.
 No parent wants to think about sexual abuse of children, least of all abuse of their own child or teen.
 However, smart and responsible parents arm themselves and their children with the information and skills to help protect their children’s personal safety.
 Begin educating yourself by reading Guarding Against Sexual Abuse and Signs of Child Abuse.

 Reach out to your community.
 The military community is also a parenting community.
 Chances are, a lot of the people in your unit, your job and in your chain of command are parents too.
 Reach out – you may be surprised by the tips you’ll get from neighbors, coworkers or child care providers.

 Check out MilParent groups and more resources for parents here, or read up on ideas for how you can help out a MilParent you know here.